 While the mechanism that mediates the selective transfer of miRNAs via extracellular vesicles is unknown, recent experimentation of the prostate cancer cell line, PC3, had proven as an adequate model for determining miRNA export.
 This experimental system takes advantage of the aberrant caveolin-cavin1 expression.
 Typically, human cells produce caveolin-1 and cavin-1 or lack both.
 Yet, the PC3 cell line expresses only caveolin which has been linked to increased oncogenic behaviour.
 Interestingly, addition of cavin-1 to this cell line attenuates the oncogenic behaviour, cholesterol distribution and extracellular vesicle protein and miRNA content.
 Hereby, using this model to assess the evident cellular modifications can assist in determine the mechanisms that underpin miRNA export.

 The caveolin protein family are integral membrane proteins that dictate the formation of caveolae, flask-shaped invaginations of the plasma membrane, by facilitating structural change of membrane curvature and lipid raft composition(Ariotti et al. 2015).
-Yet, caveolin is present, it is not sufficient for caveolae production on its own and requires effectors for this compositional change (Hill et al. 2008).
+Yet, recent studies reveal that caveolin alone is not sufficient for stable caveolae production and requires coat proteins of the cavin family (Hill et al. 2008).
 However, of the cavin members, only cavin-1 can directly bind to CAV1 (Bastiani et al. 2009).

 Talk about lipid rafts